TymonM/PizzaBoy/JOURNAL.md

 I refactored all the functionality I've been working on so far to a new directory [src/core](src/core), and added a new directory [src/ui](src/ui) for the user interface classes, which just contains a single `Tui` class for now.
 Here's what it looks like when it's run:
 ![A hello world interface](images/journal/helloworld.png)

+### Trying it on Windows
+I tried running the project on Windows, and I managed to get it to work just as well as on macOS, which I've been using thus far.
+I've also played around with adding some interactive features, to see if they work and to get a feel for them.
+They worked on Windows as well with no extra changes.